jenkinsci/xunit-plugin/README.md

 #### Bugfixes

 -   [JENKINS-52512](https://issues.jenkins-ci.org/browse/JENKINS-52512)
-    Builds on slave node fails when there is no report file even if set to do not fail (nfalco79)
+    Builds on agent fails when there is no report file even if set to do not fail (nfalco79)
 -   [JENKINS-52400](https://issues.jenkins-ci.org/browse/JENKINS-52400)
     xUnit miss to add required attributes when converts Valgrind reports